GoogleChrome/developer.chrome.com/site/en/docs/devtools/network/reference/index.md

 DevTools displays the timing of the `DOMContentLoaded` and `load` events in multiple places on the **Network** panel.
 The `DOMContentLoaded` event is colored blue, and the `load` event is red.

-{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/FzH6gwuHgXuGnasATVOH.svg", alt="The locations of the DOMContentLoaded and load events on the Network panel.", width="585", height="450" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/3PdgVRzrO1ujiTIHrx1B.png", alt="The locations of the DOMContentLoaded and load events on the Network panel.", width="800", height="476" %}

-**Figure 29**.
-The locations of the `DOMContentLoaded` and `load` events in the **Network** panel

 ### View the total number of requests {: #total-number }

-The total number of requests is listed in the Summary pane, at the bottom of the **Network** panel.
+The total number of requests is listed in the **Summary** pane, at the bottom of the **Network** panel.

 {% Aside "caution" %}